Expensent

 Skip the Gmail verification trap entirely

-Connect Gmail to Expensent in 5 minutes.
-Forward any invoice with one click, create a rule so the next one goes through automatically, and backfill years of old receipts in a single pass — no filters, no Apps Script, no admin ticket.
+Connect Gmail to Expensent.
+Forward any invoice with one click, create a rule so future similar emails go through automatically, and review older inbox results without relying on Gmail filters, Apps Script, or admin routing.

 Get Started